22 Crypto ETFs to Know

 Grayscale Ethereum Trust (ETHE)

-This fund, also by Grayscale Investments, was one of the first securities to be solely invested in Ethereum.
+This fund, also by Grayscale Investments, was one of the first securities to be solely invested in Ethereum and is now the largest Ethereum fund globally.
 The fund was launched in June 2019 and charges a 2.5 percent sponsor’s fee.
-ETHE is not SEC approved and is available to accredited investors on over-the-counter markets.